 An operator who receives notice that their business is being audited or who is approached by a government agency without a subpoena or search warrant – for example, the Department of Homeland Security wants to review I-9 forms, which is a mandatory form all employees must complete before starting work – should call their attorney for guidance on how to prepare for the audit or respond to the inquiry.

-Often times, if operators aren’t prepared at the time they receive notice of the audit, they may be able to get into compliance by the time the audit or inspection is actually conducted.
+Oftentimes, if operators aren’t prepared at the time they receive notice of the audit, they may be able to get into compliance by the time the audit or inspection is actually conducted.
 Of course, requiring the inspector to get a search warrant, can usually guarantee a much more rigorous inspection when the inspector returns.
-Employers should be careful in deciding whether to turn away an inspector or let him come in without a warrant or subpoena.
+Except with regard to immigration sweeps, discussed below, employers should be careful in deciding whether to turn away an inspector or let him come in without a warrant or subpoena.

 An operator who is reasonably confident of compliance or could not resolve any lack of compliance issues by requiring the inspector to return on a different day with a warrant or subpoena, should think twice about denying entrance.
 Whenever a government inspection or audit is completed, operators should always take notes of what is done and communicate with the inspector or auditor on the next steps and keep good notes of those communications.
 Remember, the industry’s greatest asset is its focus on customer service.
 Treat a government auditor as a customer to avoid additional unwarranted scrutiny.